sgsavu/db-explorer-components/README.md

-# MySQL Visualizer Components
+# DB Explorer Components

-Component library for the mysql-visualizer project frontend.
+Component library for the db-explorer project frontend.